This calculator was last updated on 23/08/2021. It is currently not being updated regularly.

 Who is making the COVID vaccine?

-This first vaccine has been developed by US drug giant Pfizer and German biotech company BioNTech.
-Many other vaccines are in development by companies such as AstraZeneca (the Oxford vaccine), GSK, Moderna, and Johnson & Johnson, to name but a few.
+Two COVID-19 vaccines have been approved and are currently being administered and are made by Pfizer/BioNTech and AstraZeneca (in partnership with Oxford University).
+Many other vaccines are in development by companies such as GSK, Moderna, and Johnson & Johnson, to name but a few.

 Will there be enough vaccine for everyone?